-C.1.2 Normal Installation (user interactive)
+C.1.2 Normal Installation

-From the "EloTouch_v6.9.10_TGCS" folder click on EloSetup.exe.
+From the "EloTouch_v6.9.10_TGCS" folder click on EloSetup.exe to install the driver.
 After giving the administrative privilege, the Elo license agreement screen will appear as shown in Figure C.1.1.
-If you click on "Yes, I agree..." then the install progress screen will appear as shown in Figure C.1.2.
+If you click on "Yes, I agree...," the install progress screen will appear as shown in Figure C.1.2.

 When the installation is complete, the image shown in Figure C.1.3 will appear.
 Click OK and the touch screen will be ready to use.
 Depending on the mix of attached touch monitors an alignment process may start automatically to associate the touch screen to the monitors.
+If attached to a TCxWave-x0x/x1x/x2x, see the topic under Known Limitations.
+You may also get an option to reboot, which particularly for POSReady 2009 is advisable.